-This project concerns the development of a Comprehensive Flood Management Strategy and watershed/sub-watershed specific Flood Management Plans.
+This project concerns the development of a Comprehensive Flood Management Plan (CFMP) for Montgomery County.

-The Flood Management Strategy will improve the County's ability to address flooding based on scientific and engineering data and a comprehensive, coordinated approach to identify potentially affected residents and businesses, particularly underserved communities and businesses that are least prepared to respond to and recover from flooding events.
-To understand the resources required to develop comprehensive solutions, the Strategy will, among other things:
+The CFPM will improve the County's ability to address flooding based on scientific and engineering data and a comprehensive, coordinated approach to identify potentially affected residents and businesses, particularly underserved communities and businesses that are least prepared to respond to and recover from flooding events.
+The CFPM will, among other things:

-- gather data on historic flooding in the County, including input from affected communities; - examine the potential impacts of climate change and other significant factors that can cause flooding in the County, including the effect of updated rainfall predictions - provide recommendations for regulatory, policy, and organizational changes necessary for the County to comprehensively plan for, respond to, and recover from flooding events; and - identify the process for undertaking detailed hydrologic and hydraulic modeling, vulnerability assessments, and developing adaptation/mitigation design plans, including identifying needed data and an approach to prioritizing the order in which such studies should be done.
+- gather data on historic flooding in the County, including input from affected communities; - examine the potential impacts of climate change and other significant factors that can cause flooding in the County, including the effect of updated rainfall predictions - provide recommendations for regulatory, policy, and organizational changes necessary for the County to comprehensively plan for, respond to, and recover from flooding events; and - include detailed hydrologic and hydraulic modeling, vulnerability assessments, and the development of adaptation/mitigation design plans.

-Flood Control Study 23-1
+Flood Control Study 63-1

-Typical tasks in the development of Flood Management Plans for specific watersheds/sub-watersheds may include evaluations of current risk, future risk due to climate change, and assessment of risk due to aging assets.
-More specifically, the effort could include identifying areas at risk of flooding, quantifying that risk, developing mitigation alternatives, and conducting cost-benefit analyses, including evaluation of impacts to disadvantaged communities.
+Typical tasks in the development of specific watershed/sub-watershed assessments may include evaluations of current risk, future risk due to climate change, and assessment of risk due to aging assets.
+More specifically, the effort will include identifying areas at risk of flooding, quantifying that risk, developing mitigation alternatives, and conducting cost-benefit analyses, including evaluation of impacts to disadvantaged communities.
 Additional results may include development of prioritized CIP projects and implementation schedules.
-The level of detail and budget required to accomplish these tasks will vary by watershed, of which there are eight major watersheds and almost 150 smaller watersheds in the County.
+The level of detail and budget required to accomplish these tasks will vary by watershed.
+There are 8 major watersheds and almost 150 smaller watersheds in the County.